saltukalakus/idiomatic-rust-snippets/src/patterns/creational/singleton.md

 2. **new() Method**: Creates a new instance of the singleton wrapped in `Arc` and `Mutex` for thread safety.
 3. **get_instance() Method**: Provides a global point of access to the singleton instance.
 It uses `std::sync::Once` to ensure that the instance is only created once.
 4. **set_value() and get_value() Methods**: Allow modification and retrieval of the singleton's value.
-5. **main() Function**: Demonstrates the usage of the singleton in a multi-threaded context.

-This example ensures that only one instance of `Singleton` is created and shared across threads safely.